 Creative Commons-Licensed Content

-Be aware that content governed by a Creative Commons (CC) license is still subject to terms and conditions.
-Read the particular CC license to learn what it permits.
-If your use goes beyond the terms and conditions in the CC license, then obtain the additional permissions you need (or use alternative content).
+If your use goes beyond the terms and conditions in the CC license, then you'll need to obtain additional permissions (or use alternative content).

 Warranties From Copyright Owners